annamisak/annamisak/portfolio-piece-template.md

 images:
   - src: event-poster.jpg
     caption: Illustrated event poster
     desc: This three colour tone event poster is one of my favourite illustration.
-I love how the colours works well together and the detailed illustration gives a great edge to the visual piece.
+I love how well the colours contrast each other and the detailed illustration that gives a great edge to the visual piece.
   - src: busy-town.jpg
     caption:
     desc: